Andrew Krepinevich: Army service

 Born in New York State, Krepinevich graduated from West Point with a B.S. degree in 1972.
 He then spent 21 years as an officer in the U.S. Army, serving on the personal staff of three Defense Secretaries and in the Office of Net Assessment, retiring in the rank of lieutenant colonel.
 While in the army, Krepinevich received an M.P.A. from the Harvard Kennedy School in 1980 and then earned a Ph.D. at Harvard University in 1984 while teaching social sciences at the U.S. Military Academy.
 His doctoral thesis was entitled The Army concept and Vietnam: a case study in organizational failure.
-He then published an influential book, The Army and Vietnam, in 1986 in which he argued that the United States could have won the Vietnam War had the Army adopted a small-unit pacification strategy in South Vietnam's villages, rather than conducting search and destroy operations in remote jungles.
+He then published it as The Army and Vietnam in 1986, in which he argued that the United States could have won the Vietnam War had the Army adopted a small-unit pacification strategy in South Vietnam's villages, rather than conducting search and destroy operations in remote jungles.

+Fred Kaplan, writing nearly thirty years later, described the reaction to the publication of The Army and Vietnam, from interviews conducted for his book The Insurgents.
+Retired General Bruce Palmer Jr. wrote a "scathing review" in Parameters describing Krepinevich as having "crippling naivete," saying he lacked "historical breadth and objectivity" and saying the book had an "abrasive" tone.

+Kaplan wrote that "..Palmer's review was widely - and correctly - interpreted as a death-sentence for the upstart's career."
+Krepinevich went on to staff positions in the Pentagon.
+But "..the notion that he might ever command a combat unit again was out of the question"; "he was barred even from speaking again at West Point."

 While working for the Office of Net Assessment in 1992, Krepinevich authored "The Military-Technical Revolution: A Preliminary Assessment," an influential document in the development of thinking about the "Revolution in Military Affairs."